finbourne/workflow-sdk-java/sdk/docs/WorkersApi.md

 > GetWorkerResultResponse getWorkerResult(runId)

-[EXPERIMENTAL] GetWorkerResult: Get the status of a specific run of a worker with any relevant results
+GetWorkerResult: Get the status of a specific run of a worker with any relevant results

 ### Example